There are many different types of negative thoughts and negative self-talk. And some are truly brutal.

 3. Negative Self-Labeling.

-“I am a complete failure and I always will be.”
+Example: “I am a complete failure, and I always will be.”

 Do you think the worst about yourself?
 If so, you’re suffering from this kind of negativity.

-Self-labelling means obsessively thinking-up negative things about yourself, and saying that you are those things.
+Self-labelling means obsessively thinking negative things about yourself, and saying that you are those things.

-“This isn’t just going to be bad, it’s going to be the worst thing of all time.”
+Example: “This isn’t just going to be bad; it’s going to be the worst thing of all time.”

 5. Mind Reading.

-“I know people like me because I can read their minds.”
+Example: “I know people love me because I can read their minds.”

-99% of the time this is you projecting your own thoughts onto someone else.
+99% of the time this is you projecting your thoughts onto someone else.

 6. Should Statements.

-“I should do this and they should do that.”.
+Example: “I should do this, and they should do that.”.

 Nobody should do anything.
-So called Should-Thinking is massively unhelpful because it takes a positive (I’d like to get in shape) and makes it seem obligatory (I should get in shape)
+So-called Should-Thinking is massively unhelpful.
+Why?
+Because it takes a positive (I’d like to get in shape) and makes it seem obligatory (I should get in shape)

 7. Excessive Need for Approval.

-Newsflash: The only person who need to approve off you is you.
+Newsflash: The only person who needs to approve of you is you.

 8. Disqualifying the Present.

 This one is a killer.
-In this type of negative thinking we accept that life sucks right now because it will get better.
-Problem is, this also prevents us from doing something about it right now.
+In this one, we accept that life sucks right now but it will get better.
+The problem is, this prevents us from doing something about it right now.

 Pessimism is thinking the worst of a situation that is part good and part bad.

 Have you ever noticed that you have automatic negative thoughts?
-Examples include things you think over and over again, and thoughts you can’t get rid of.
+These are things you think over and over again, and thoughts you cannot seem to stop.

-“Negative thoughts are automatic thoughts in response to uncertainty, anxiety, disappointment or other challenges,” says Tamar Chansky, Ph.D, a clinical psychologist (1).
+Clinical Psychologist Tamar Chansky, Ph.D, says, “Negative thoughts are automatic thoughts in response to uncertainty, anxiety, disappointment or other challenges.”

 Such thoughts are sometimes the result of a specific mental health problem.